Sundar Haraicha Municipality

-Sundar Haraicha (सुन्दर हरैचा) is a municipality in Morang District of Province No. 1 in Nepal.
+Sundar Haraicha (सुन्दर हरैचा) is a municipality in Morang District of Koshi Province in Nepal.
 It is centered around Biratchowk town which is the gateway to Biratnagar.
-It borders Itahari Sub- Metropolitan city to the West, Dharan Sub- Metropolitan city to the Northwest and Belbari municipality to the East and is connected by the Mahendra Highway.
-It is one of the fastest growing cities in the Eastern Nepal and the second largest city of Morang district after Biratnagar with 121,305 inhabitants living in 26,677 households.
-It consists the town centres of Biratchowk and Gothgaun which are parts of the Greater Birat Development Area which incorporates the cities of Biratnagar-Itahari-Gothgau-Biratchowk-Dharan primarily located on the Koshi Highway in Eastern Nepal, with an estimated total urban agglomerated population of 804,300 people living in 159,332 households.
+It borders Itahari sub-metropolitan city to the west, Dharan sub-metropolitan city to the northwest and Belbari municipality to the east and is connected by Mahendra Highway.
+It is one of the fastest growing cities in eastern Nepal and the second largest city of Morang district after Biratnagar, with 121,305 inhabitants living in 26,677 households.
+It includes many smaller towns, including Salakpur, Biratchowck, Khorsane, Gachhiya, Haraicha, Dulari, and Baliya.
+It consists of the town centres of Biratchowk and Gothgaun which are parts of the Greater Birat Development Area which incorporates the cities of Biratnagar-Itahari-Gothgau-Biratchowk-Dharan primarily located on the Koshi Highway in Eastern Nepal, with an estimated total urban agglomerated population of 804,300 people living in 159,332 households.

 It was established on 10 March 2017 by merging the former municipalities Sundar Dulari(Sundarpur VDC and Dulari VDC) and Koshi Haraicha(Indrapur VDC, Mirgulia VDC and Haraicha VDC).
 At the time of the 2011 Nepal census, the localities formed had a joint population of 80,518 people living in 18,610 individual households.